"Building on small town values"

 City Council Visioning & Strategic Planning

-Last fall the City Council began a visioning process aimed to formulate an organizational direction on the various areas of local governance.
+In the fall of 2016 the City Council began a visioning process aimed to formulate an organizational direction on the various areas of local governance.
 Among these areas are economic development and incentives, current and future planning, utility master planning, and growth.
-The end result of the effort will be a new mission and values statement for the City, a list of goals and objectives, and the City’s first Strategic Plan, which will help to focus our efforts and provide policy clarity to future decisions.
+The end result of the effort was a new mission and values statement for the City, a list of goals and objectives, and the City’s first Strategic Plan, which will help to focus our efforts and provide policy clarity to future decisions.

 HOW THE PLAN CAME TOGETHER --